kri-pa08/Animated-Coffee-Shop-Website/README.md

-Ainmated coffee shop website with HTML CSS and JavaScript
+Ainmd coffee shop website with HTML CSS and JavaScript